Isles of Scilly - 11th to 12th October 2020

 To be honest, I was still annoyed this morning.
 The only way to appease this was to head to Bryher again in the hope that the bird was still there.

 A couple of hours had passed with no sign at all.
 I'd ambled off in the hope of finding something else lurking within the vegetation.
-I could hardly believe it when my phone chimed with the news that the swainson's thrush been seen again.
+I could hardly believe it when my phone chimed with the news that the Swainson's thrush had been seen again.
 Sprinting back to the location, and a short wait, the diminutive catharus appeared, and showed brilliantly at times as it flitted around the thickets.

 Such redemption and a huge relief after the calamity of yesterday.
 A brilliant bird, noticeably smaller than song thrush, with clean pale underparts and that diagnostic eye-ring.
 It was just wonderful to observe.